St Bernard's F.C.: The post war years

 In 1916, the club was mothballed as the Royal Gymnasium was used by the War Department, when they were given it back the pitch was destroyed and the ground damaged: it took until 1922 and a protracted legal battle for inadequate compensation to be paid, and not until 15 November 1924 that the Royal Gymnasium was fit to play in again.
 In the meantime, the club took over Old Logie Green from Leith Athletic.

 Furthermore, the Scottish League refused initially to have them back.
 Joining the rebel "Central League" (made up of other debarred sides or those objecting to the lack of automatic promotion/relegation between the two divisions), St Bernard's became part of the new Second Division when the Scottish League capitulated to its rival in 1921.
-Much of the credit for St Bernard's resurrection during this period must go to Tom "Brandon" Ross, who doubled as trainer & groundsman, and was the winner of the annual Powderhall New Year Sprint at the remarkable age of 46.
-But there also came unexpected help from Heart of Midlothian, who allowed St Bernard's to play at Tynecastle during this time.
+Much of the credit for St Bernard's resurrection during this period must go to Tom "Brandon" Ross, who doubled as trainer and groundsman, and was the winner of the annual Powderhall New Year Sprint aged 46, but there also came unexpected help from Heart of Midlothian, who allowed St Bernard's to play at Tynecastle during this time.
 In 1931, a former Hearts player even donated maroon socks for the club's kit!

 During the Depression, St Bernard's showed remarkable innovation in providing unemployed players with jobs whether in the Royal Gymnasium or with firms owned by the company's directors: resulting in them gaining talent that otherwise may have gone elsewhere or left football altogether.
 In 1928, they gained the remarkable goalkeeping talent of Edinburgh University Divinity student Leonard Small.
 Nicknamed "The Holy Goalie", he was later forced to give up the game by Church authorities: in later years he was appointed an OBE and became Moderator of the Church of Scotland in 1966.